-All P&A services have as their focus the maximization of independence, autonomy, productivity, and integration of individuals with disabilities
+P&A services have as their focus the maximization of independence, autonomy, support, and integration of individuals with disabilities, and eradication of systems of inequality.

-Advocacy resources and priorities address the human, legal, and civil rights of individuals and groups of individuals with disabilities in conformance with P&A priorities.
+Advocacy resources and objectives address the human, legal, and civil rights of individuals and groups of individuals with disabilities, in conformance with established P&A priorities.

-Advocates employ multiple means of action and redress, such as individual and class representation, legislative and other systemic advocacy, training, and consumer education.
+Advocates employ multiple means of action and redress, such as individual and class representation, legislative and other systemic advocacy, monitoring and investigations, training, and public education.

+P&As use collaborative, community-based approaches to legal services to build the power of individuals and communities to challenge and eradicate systems of inequality.

 Advocacy services are client directed:

-The client is the person with a disability for whom the P&A provides services and the advocate takes direction from the client.
+The client is the person with a disability to whom the P&A provides services.
+P&A staff take direction from the client.

-When a decision or meaningful choice cannot be or is not expressed by a client, or when consent is not available from or provided by a client or legally authorized substitute, advocates safeguard and advance the human, legal, and civil rights of the person with a disability in a way that promotes the philosophy, principles, and values as stated in these standards.
+When a decision or meaningful choice cannot be or is not expressed by a client, or when consent is not available from or provided by a client or legally authorized substitute, advocates safeguard and advance the human, legal, and civil rights of the person with a disability in a way that promotes the philosophy, principles, and values set forth in these Standards.

-The advocate informs the client about options, assists the client to express preferences, and ensures that these preferences are heard and vigorously pursued within the scope of the law.
+P&As inform their clients about options, assist their clients to express preferences, and ensure that their preferences are heard and vigorously pursued within the scope of the law.

-Advocacy programs are accountable to the people they represent and such accountability is reflected in the policies and practices of the program as well as in the ethnic, racial, cultural, and disability composition of the governing authority and staff.
+Advocacy programs are informed by people with disabilities at the greatest risk of discrimination and/or who are multiply marginalized, and are accountable to the people they represent.
+Such accountability is reflected in the policies and practices of the program as well as in the ethnic, racial, cultural, and disability composition of the governing authority and staff:

-The advocate provides the client with the skills and knowledge that enable the client to advocate on his or her own behalf.
+P&As provide their clients with the skills, information, and knowledge that enable the clients to advocate on their own behalf.

+P&As prioritize empowering and being advised by people with disabilities directly affected by the intended activities at all stages of the P&A's action.
+Intentionally planning partnerships with clients, client communities, and other diverse allies is evident throughout P&A activity.

 Protection and Advocacy agencies are leaders on disability issues:

-Advocates seek access to, and participate in, forums such as state rulemaking and planning and legislative and policy development processes that affect the rights and opportunities for people with disabilities.
+P&As seek access to, and participate in, forums such as state rulemaking, planning, legislative and policy development processes that affect the rights and opportunities of people with disabilities.

-P&As are leaders in the development of public policy that impacts people with disabilities.
+P&As are leaders in the development of public policy and decisional law that affects people with disabilities.

 Advocacy services are independent and accessible to people with disabilities:

 The availability of advocacy services is well known to potential clients.
+The P&A’s name is recognizable and germane to disability rights.
+Services and location of offices are accessible to people with disabilities, especially those with limited resources.

-All P&A services are offered in settings that are fully accessible to people with disabilities.
+All P&A services are offered in physical or virtual settings that are fully accessible to people with disabilities.

 Within the individual P&A’s financial resources, P&As use technology to the fullest extent practicable to accomplish their goals and communicate with clients.